Pelosi told Democrats she would rather see Trump 'in prison,' not impeached

 "They agreed to keep all options on the table and continue to move forward with an aggressive hearing and legislative strategy, as early as next week, to address the president's corruption and abuses of power uncovered in the report," the spokeswoman, Ashley Etienne, said in a statement Wednesday.

+"I actually don't think she's a talented person," the president said before going on to call her "a nasty, vindictive, horrible person."

+"Nancy Pelosi's a disaster, OK?
+She's a disaster," he said.
+"Let her do what she wants.
+You know what?
+I think they're in big trouble."

-Nadler, Intelligence Chair Adam Schiff of California, Oversight Chair Elijah Cummings of Maryland, Ways and Means Chair Richard Neal of Massachusetts and Foreign Affairs Chair Eliot Engel of New York were seen coming out of Pelosi's office Tuesday afternoon, but most declined to comment on what had been discussed.
+Nadler, Intelligence Chairman Adam Schiff of California, Oversight Chairman Elijah Cummings of Maryland, Ways and Means Chairman Richard Neal of Massachusetts and Foreign Affairs Chairman Eliot Engel of New York were seen coming out of Pelosi's office Tuesday afternoon, but most declined to comment on what had been discussed.

 "We just had a free discussion about what paths we might use to move forward, and there was no conclusion," Engel told NBC News afterward.